Here's all you need to know about Ms Marvel, including release date and trailer

 When is Ms Marvel’s release date on Disney Plus?

-There will be six episodes of Ms Marvel, coming to Disney Plus.
+There will be six episodes of Ms Marvel, all coming to Disney Plus.
+The first episode aired on Wednesday June 8th.

-Although there’s no exact release date yet, it’s expected to be released in June of 2022 and tie in with The Marvels, which is not due to come out until February 17th, 2023.

 Ms Marvel reviews on Rotten Tomatoes

-As the first episode airs, reviews have been largely positive, scoring an impressive 97% on Rotten Tomatoes’ Tomatometer and 93% on the average audience score.
+As the first episode aired, reviews were largely positive, scoring an impressive 97% on Rotten Tomatoes’ Tomatometer and 93% on the average audience score.

 "Ms Marvel is a genuinely fresh addition to the MCU -- both stylistically and substantively -- with Iman Vellani ably powering proceedings with her super-sized charisma,” reads the Critics’ Conensus from Rotten Tomatoes.